kingmitten/Home-Lab/README.md

-# Home-Lab
+# Proxmox VE Home-Lab

 Infrastructure configuration and architecture documentation for a Proxmox VE home lab.
-Features a ZFS RAID 1 NAS, secure network routing , an isolated Minecraft server and custom development sandboxes.
+This environment is designed for secure network routing, isolated development sandboxes (like a dedicated Minecraft server), and testing backend infrastructure.

 ## Hardware Specifications

-* CPU : i7-3770
+* **CPU:** Intel Core i7-3770
-* RAM : 16 GB of DDR 3
+* **RAM:** 16 GB DDR3
-* Network Storage Array : ZFS
-  * Why: This is done to help with long term reliability as this contains extra features compared to the RAID 1 system ZFS contains things like self healing data RAID 1 systems are prone to bit rot where the data silently corrupts.
-ZFS uses a mathematical system which is checksum to store data for example if disk a flips a bit ZFS can detect that and copy the original bit from disk B and overwrite the corrupted block
-* Network Interface : standard gigabit port
+* **Network Interface:** Gigabit Ethernet NIC

+## Storage Architecture (In Progress)

+* **Storage Array:** ZFS Mirrored vDev (RAID 1 equivalent)
+* **Architecture Rationale:** ZFS is being implemented over standard hardware RAID 1 to ensure long-term data reliability.
+Traditional RAID arrays are vulnerable to "bit rot" (silent data corruption).
+ZFS solves this by using cryptographic checksums for every block of data.
+If ZFS detects a flipped bit on Disk A, its self-healing architecture will automatically pull the clean data from Disk B and overwrite the corrupted block in real-time.